gowthamrao/rameritrade/README.md

 <!-- badges: end -->

-R package for the TD Ameritrade API.
-Functions include authentication, trading, price requests, account balances, positions, order history, and option chains.
+R package for the TD Ameritrade API, facilitating authentication, trading, price requests, account balances, positions, order history, option chains, and more.
 A user will need a TD Brokerage account and TD Ameritrade developer app.
-Please note, the fate of the TD Ameritrade API is in question after the Charles Schwab acquisition, but there is optimism the API will remain.

 ## Introduction